 Lucky charms are a common choice, with motifs like:

 - Pigs.
-(Schwein gehabt – to “Have had pig” – is a German expression for having had a stroke of luck.
+Yes, pigs.
+(Schwein gehabt – to “Have had pig” – is an expression used in Austria to indicate having had a stroke of luck.
 Which is why you find pigs everywhere at New Year)

-- Fungi (particularly the fly agaric, Amanita muscaria: not a word I expected to have to know for an article on the Viennese New Year)
+- Mushrooms/fungi (particularly the fly agaric, Amanita muscaria: not a word I expected to have to know for an article on the Viennese New Year)

 - Clover (often gifted as a real plant in a small decorative pot)